Are ACON Trampolines Worth the Money? | Unbiased Insights

 Negative experience: Finding Out About Trampolines the Hard Way (ACON Review)

-Expert Analysis of ACON’s Trampolines
+Our Objective Analysis of ACON’s Trampolines

-So, here’s the key summary about ACON: They do a lot well.
+So, here’s the key summary about ACON - they do a lot well.

-The downsides to ACON revolve mainly around the safety of their Trampolines.
-Some ACON Models, like the ACON Air 15 ft Trampoline, have springs located inside the net.
-See below, courtesy of ACON:
+Some ACON Models, like the ACON Air 15 ft Trampoline, have springs inside the jumping area.

-Their Trampolines also have static metal poles.
-What this means is the poles stay stationary while somebody is jumping.
-They are padded (which is a plus) but if the padding starts to wear down, a jumper can collide with the metal poles -- this can cause serious injury.
+They are padded (which is a plus) but if the padding starts to wear down, a jumper can collide with the metal poles, causing a potentially serious injury.

 The question comes down to value: Is ACON's high price worth it considering the pros and cons?